nam4dev/apy-rest2front/README.md

 to your repository and execute scripts such as building the app or running tests.
 The `apy-frontend` project contains a Travis configuration file, `.travis.yml`, which will cause Travis to run your tests when you push to GitHub.

 You will need to enable the integration between Travis and GitHub.
 See the Travis website for more instruction on how to do this.

+### GitLab CI

+[GitLab CI][docker] is a continuous integration service, which can monitor GitLab for new commits to your repository and execute scripts such as building the app or running tests.
+The `apy-frontend` project contains a GitLab configuration file, `.gitlab-ci.yml`, which will cause GitLab to run your tests when you push to GitLab.

+You will need to enable the integration between Travis and GitHub.
+See the Travis website for more instruction on how to do this.